 2. Hot Springs – Naturally heated pools are a craze in this area.
 Again, if you do an organized tour, you end up paying more than two times the entrance fee.
 There is no reason for a guided tour since there is nothing to guide just a quick point to the pools and you’re on your own.

-3. La Fortuna Waterfalls – another misconception is that you can’t get to this waterfalls unless you are with a guide.
+3. La Fortuna Waterfalls – another misconception is that you can’t get to these waterfalls unless you are with a guide.
 WRONG.
 It’s $10 to enter and you have a great time.
 A guide will cost you at least $40 per person and not really too much of a different experience.

-4. Frogs – yes, this is a biggy hear.
+4. Frogs – yes, this is a biggy here.
 You will find tons of Frog ponds that charge you a ton to enter.
 If you do a night tour, which is worth the whole $25 per person, you will see tons of frogs and so much more.

 5. Hiking the reserves – Do this on your own!
 Trust me, you will have a great experience for a fraction of the cost that a guide will cost you.
 Some areas simply don’t need guides, and this is one of them.
 For an entrance of $15 compared to $50 per person with a guide, you can get a book to show you what you’re looking at.